igwgames/create-nes-game/README.md

 # create-nes-game

+**Note**: I'm still putting the finishing touches on this thing; feel free to use it, but be aware some core features such as updating don't fully work yet.
+I'm hoping to clean this up and share it more formally with a version 1.0 in the next week or two!

 create-nes-game is a command line tool that creates a simple hello world game for the NES, alongside all build tools you need, and a ready-to-go emulator.